 Bruschetta with asparagus, tomato, and cheese toppings.
 Photo courtesy: rizkapb |

-Asparagus spears can be enjoyed raw, steamed, sautéed, stir-fried or mixed with vegetables, beans, poultry or seafood.
+Asparagus spears can be enjoyed raw, steamed, sautéed, stir-fried, or mixed with vegetables, beans, poultry, or seafood.

 Many restaurants in Germany offer special spargel menus during the spring season.

-In general, asparagus is well tolerated, and allergic reactions are relatively rare.
+Overall, asparagus is well tolerated, and allergic reactions are relatively rare.

 ≻≻- Back to Vegetables from Asparagus.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.